-Initiatives between the Department of Jobs, Enterprise and Innovation and the Department of Justice and Equality
+Initiatives between the Department of Business, Enterprise and Innovation and the Department of Justice and Equality.

 Removal of Restrictions to Employment Permit Applicants from within Ireland